paulasilvatech/Mainframe-AI-Modernization/docs/03-foundation/patterns/api-enabled-pattern.md

 - **Test Data Generation**: Creating realistic test data for API validation
 - **Documentation**: Producing comprehensive API documentation

-## Real-World Example

-A large financial institution had critical loan processing functionality in their mainframe systems but needed to provide a modern customer experience.
-They implemented the API-Enabled Pattern to:

-1. Expose loan application processing as REST APIs
-2. Create a responsive web portal for customer self-service
-3. Build an internal mobile app for loan officers
-4. Integrate with third-party credit verification services

-The solution preserved their mainframe investment while enabling new digital channels, resulting in 40% faster loan processing and improved customer satisfaction.

 ## When to Use This Pattern

 This pattern is ideal when: